 Organizations that systematically apply this framework consistently achieve margin improvements of 10–15 percentage points while reducing operational complexity by 40–60%.
 The key is not simply cutting products or customers, but strategically optimizing the portfolio to focus resources on the combinations that create the most value.

-The question is not whether your organization can benefit from portfolio optimization—the research demonstrates that virtually all companies carry significant hidden complexity costs.
-The question is whether you will take action to systematically identify and eliminate value destruction while doubling down on what works.
+The question is not whether your organization can benefit — the research demonstrates that virtually all companies carry significant hidden complexity costs.
+The question is whether you will act to systematically identify and eliminate value destruction while doubling down on what works.

 References